A martini glass in black and white

 • The DNA Splicing Lab requires that you use its associated 3/day combat items, the DNA Extraction Syringe, on 3 separate monsters for single-use potions and one all-day intrinsic that are dependent on the phyla you spliced.
 (So, this one only really takes 3 turns of use if you can summon up the right phyla.)

 TakerSpace doesn't really fit into the "workshed" mold.
-This is funny, since (in a manner of speaking) the exact thing I do in my own workshed is woodworking and metallurgy and other such activities, comining items to make things.
+This is funny, since (in a manner of speaking) the exact thing I do in my own workshed is woodworking and metallurgy and other such activities, combining items to make things.
 Perhaps this will be a new era of workshed usage that more closely matches real-life worksheds, where you get items and put them together and that's that.
 (It probably won't, TPTB make IOTMs that sound funny and good, they assuredly did not think of TakerSpace the way I'm thinking about it.)

 Regardless.
 What DO you use your TakerSpace currency for?
 Luckily, there's a whole section about that coming right up!